pazufr/tweets-deletion-python/README.md

 4. Launching filter.py created tweets_to_delete.csv file
 5. Edit/Build tweet_request.py (see details below)
 6. Launch delete_tweets.py, which reads the csv file and launches the deletion requests one by one
-7. At the end of the process or when an exception is properly caught, the csv file is updated by putting some run date is 'done' column.
-It allows to relaunch the deletion script because it will bypass the done requests.
+7. At the end of the process or when an exception is properly caught, the csv file is updated with some run date in the 'done' column.
+It enables to relaunch the deletion script because it will bypass the done requests.
 # Build
 The code has to be customized to your own account.
 Be careful, token / authentication are hardcoded once you have finished your customization.